talaatmadi1/the-fellowship-of-the-ring-319081/README.md

 Data handling focuses on ensuring internal consistency and reliability while preserving the original scale of the dataset.
 Missing values and invalid entries are analyzed column by column across all tables, and cleaning decisions are applied selectively rather than uniformly.

 Invalid rating values outside the valid range are identified and corrected, while missing ratings are handled conservatively to avoid unnecessary data loss.
-Aggregated user- and show-level statistics are validated and reconstructed from the cleaned interaction data when needed.
+Aggregated user- and show level statistics are validated and reconstructed from the cleaned interaction data when needed.
 Only records that cannot be reliably recovered are removed.

 Overall, fewer than 0.4% of rows are discarded across all datasets, ensuring that the analysis is based on a large and representative sample while maintaining data quality.